Skip to Content

 What you should not do in Las Vegas?

-Avoid wearing high heels, don’t forget to tip, make sure to take advantage of the buffets, don’t overpay for drinks if you intend to enjoy some time at the casinos and make sure to stay hydrated!
-Also, enjoy the free things to do in Vegas, get a Go City Pass for paid attractions and don’t forget about the resort fees.
+Avoid wearing high heels, don’t forget to tip, make sure to take advantage of the buffets, don’t overpay for drinks if you intend to enjoy some time at the casinos, and make sure to stay hydrated!

 Is 3 days enough time in Vegas?

-3 days in Vegas gives you enough time to see some of the hotels, enjoy the nightlife and check out one or two of the casinos.
+3 days in Vegas gives you enough time to see some of the hotels, enjoy the nightlife, and check out one or two of the casinos.
 Make sure to include a nice meal in one of the buffets or celebrity chef restaurants and you will have a great few days in Sin City.

 What places to avoid in Vegas?